FilipDominec/rp2daq/README.md

 ## Detailed technical information
 ### Generally useful messages implemented:
  * CMD_MOVE_SYMBOL 1  // moves the stepper
+	nanospeed = 1 leads to  10000/16/256 = 2.44 steps per seconds, this is the minimum speed that can be directly set
  * CMD_GET_STEPPER_STATUS 3		// just report the current nanopos and status

 ### Mission-specific messages implemented: